-Top things to do in Purnululu National Park (Bungle Bungles)
+Things to do and top attractions in Purnululu National Park

 See the Bungle Bungle Range from the air

 The Bungle Bungle Range was only known to local Aboriginal owners and pastoralists until a documentary team brought it to the world's attention in 1983.
 Director Guy Baskin was filming a documentary called Wonders of WA (Western Australia) when the crew saw the incredible formations from the air.
-While there are plenty of things other than the Bungle Bungle Range to see in Purnululu National Park, you shouldn't miss this striking sight.
-Take a scenic flight over the incredible sandstone formations of the Bungle Bungles, thought to have been forged more than 350 million years from the sediment of an old riverbed.
+Take a scenic flight over the sandstone formations of the Bungle Bungles, thought to have been forged more than 350 million years ago.
 The orange, grey and black stripes are the result of alternating bands of sediment, each with different clay content.
-Departing Kununurra, the Aviair Bungle Bungle Adventurer itinerary will take you over the formations, nearby Lake Argyle and the Ord River Irrigation Area.
-The Bungle Bungle Range is located in the park's south.
-Helispirit offers tours via helicopter over the Bungle Bungles leaving from Purnululu National Park, Warmun, Lake Argyle or Kununurra.
-Kingfisher Tours and Kimberley Air Tours have a range of flight options from Kununurra too.
+Choose from several tours to see the striking sight, including the Aviair Bungle Bungle Adventurer, Helispirit, Kingfisher Tours and Kimberley Air Tours.

 Rest and restore near Purnululu

 Inside the park boundary you can stay at the tented Bungle Bungle Wilderness Lodge, camp at the public sites Walardi and Kurrajong, or at the private campground, Bellburn.
-About 100 kilometres (62 miles) from Kununurra is the private wilderness park, El Questro, a million acre (4047 square kilometre) property boasting waterfalls, majestic gorges, forests, savanna plains and four different river systems, along with a range of accommodation options dotted across the property.
-You'll find camping and comfortable rooms at The Station and tented cabins at Emma George Resort.
-Or you can splash out at the luxurious six-star retreat, El Questro Homestead.
-Scenic flights over the Bungle Bungles also depart from here, at the station’s private airstrip; book flights at The Homestead or The Station.
-Alternatively, book a package experience with East Kimberley Tours, which combines guided exploration with a night in the eco-friendly Bungle Bungle Savannah Lodge inside the Purnululu National Park World Heritage Area, and a scenic flight over the area.
+About 100 kilometres (62 miles) from Kununurra is the private wilderness park, El Questro, a massive property boasting waterfalls, majestic gorges, forests, and four different river systems.
+You'll find camping and rooms at The Station and tented cabins at Emma George Resort.
+Or you can stay at the luxurious six-star retreat, El Questro Homestead.
+Alternatively, book a package with East Kimberley Tours, combining guided exploration with a night in the eco-friendly Bungle Bungle Savannah Lodge and a scenic flight over the area.